 My future content will be based on ‘key pain points’ of my current/potential clients and will be written to help them solve specific challenges in becoming visible authorities in their domain.

 I will write more in future articles about my content strategy, my content calendar, and my approach to developing and sharing content in the most efficient and effective way.

-In any case, a well-designed content calendar has ultimately freed up a substantial amount of time for myself that I was in turn able to devote to my business development.
+In any case, a well-designed content calendar has ultimately freed up a substantial amount of time for me that I was, in turn, able to devote to my business development.

 When you don’t have a time strategy, it’s like you’re running on a treadmill all day but going nowhere.
 This also plays into the ‘failure to plan means planning to fail’ shtick.

 Without properly outlining your work time, you will be at the mercy of your inbox, your phone calls, your To-Do List - and you won’t have the design backbone your day needs to be as productive as possible and to be able to work AT your business instead of getting drowned IN your business.

 People are always surprised when I tell them about ‘having a time strategy’.

 It seems to be a bizarre thing for most of them.
 Strange.
 Reflecting on a time strategy is a cornerstone of my life.
 Not always easy (to say the least), I admit.
 But essential enough to perpetually immerse me into it.

 I’ll be very honest with you: I have a pretty restless brain, and my unstoppable dreams and ambitions are kicking me from left to right all the time.